What Is An Architecture Brief?

 - At university, this is more likely to be weekly and submissions and interim for feedback and reviews, and final presentations.
 At university, it is a good idea to treat your tutor or teacher as a client.
 Consider what their expectations are in terms of you, as a professional designer or architect, completing work each week for them to review.
 How would a client react if you did no work between their meetings?

-- Project Cost – This includes the amount of money available for the overall project, including the construction cost as well as consultant and design fees, and other costs such as reports, Town Planning fees or utilities (eg. water, gas electricity) fees.
+- Project Budget – This includes the amount of money available for the overall project, including the construction allowance, consultant and design fees, and other costs such as reports, Town Planning fees or utilities (eg. water, gas electricity) fees.

 - In practice, the overall project cost will be determined by the client or project manager.
 The design and consultant fees will usually be a percentage of this.
 The final consultant fees will be based on the size of the project and the estimated hours required to complete the work.